returnv01d/cats-and-dogs-CNN/USAGE.md

 Tools used: python 3.11, tensorflow 2.12 used without GPU.
 ### How to set tensorflow?
-`pip install tensorflow pillow` to install packages should be enough.
+`pip install tensorflow pillow cv2 wget` to install packages should be enough.

 ### Generating dataset
 The dataset is taken from [kaggle](kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition) and files are already downloaded and unzipped in kaggle folder (this is why this repo is so big).